negaex/rPeANUt-js/README.md

-# rnutjs
+# rpeanut-js
-rnutjs is a web-based IDE, assembler and emulator for the Australian National University (ANU)'s architecture rPeANUt.
+rpeanut-js is a web-based IDE, assembler and emulator for the Australian National University (ANU)'s architecture rPeANUt.

 There is a live version at [***REMOVED***.com/app/rnutjs](http://***REMOVED***.com/app/rnutjs).